thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 Note that the `c8y_configuration_plugin` does **not** create any child-device twin in the cloud.
 Instead the clouds child-device twins must be created upfront.

+## Notfifications for Child-Devices

+Notifications for child-devices behave the same way as nofifications for the thin-edge device (as described in section _Notifications_ above), but are extended with the `childid`.
+That is since the `type` is unique for one device, but can again occur on another child-device or the thin-edge device.

+Therefore the topic child-device notifications are published to has the `childid` appended: `tedge/configuration_change/{type}/{childid}`, where `{type}` is the type of the configuration file that has been updated, for instance `configs/bar.conf`

+  and `{childid}` is the child-device id of the configuration file that has been updated, for instance `child1`

+Everything else about child-device notifications behaves in the same way as for the thin-edge device.